 Sixteen years on from the 9/11 attacks, the 2016 Presidential election race demonstrated that border integrity remains a crucial concern for many American citizens.

-But even before, government authorities were committed to more intensive use of biometric identification in general, and the IDENT system in particular.
+But even before, government authorities were committed to more intensive use of biometric identification in general and the IDENT system.

-For example, in April 2016, the DHS issued a biometric entry/exit plan in which the Secretary of Homeland Security stated that he had directed US Customs and Border Protection (CBP) to begin implementing a biometric exit system in 2018, starting at airports.
+For example, in April 2016, the DHS issued a biometric entry/exit plan.
+The Secretary of Homeland Security stated that he had directed US Customs and Border Protection (CBP) to begin implementing a biometric exit system in 2018, starting at airports.